trailblazer/roar/README.markdown

 ### Hypermedia

-Including the `Roar::Representer::JSON::HAL` module adds some more DSL methods to your module.
+Including the `Roar::JSON::HAL` module adds some more DSL methods to your module.
 It still allows using `::link` but treats them slightly different.

 ```ruby
 song.to_json